Cysteamine dioxygenase

-Thus, the two substrates of this enzyme are 2-aminoethanethiol and O_{2}, whereas its product is hypotaurine.
+The two substrates of this enzyme are cysteamine and oxygen.
+Its product is hypotaurine.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on single donors with O_{2} as oxidant and incorporation of two atoms of oxygen into the substrate (oxygenases).
 The oxygen incorporated need not be derived from O_{2}.
 The systematic name of this enzyme class is 2-aminoethanethiol:oxygen oxidoreductase.
 Other names in common use include persulfurase, cysteamine oxygenase, and cysteamine:oxygen oxidoreductase.
 This enzyme participates in taurine and hypotaurine metabolism.
 It employs one cofactor, iron.